-Automated loan underwriting is one of the fastest-growing areas of digital transformation for businesses seeking to improve the customer experience and operational efficiency.
-The lending industry has been a trailblazer in automation, in large part because of an increasingly challenging business environment.
+Automated loan underwriting is one of the fastest-growing areas for businesses seeking to improve the customer experience and operational efficiency.
+The lending industry has been a trailblazer in automation amidst an increasingly challenging business environment.

-Developments in underwriting tech have answered lenders’ need for new tools to stay competitive and profitable.
-Pressures on the business lending market have kept up the pace of innovation in underwriting tech, with new features and capabilities constantly being introduced.
+Developments in automated loan underwriting have answered lenders’ need for new tools to stay competitive and profitable.
+Pressures in the business lending market have driven innovation in underwriting tech, leading to the constant introduction of new features and capabilities.

-The slowdown in loan growth is attributed to a couple of different factors.
 Trade tensions have played a big role in increasing uncertainty for businesses.
-These began with the removal of tariff exemptions on steel and aluminum from Canada, Mexico and the EU, and grew worse as the “trade war” between the U.S. and China erupted last year.
-From the banking side, a flattening yield curve – the difference in interest rates between 10-year and 2-year government bonds – also has had some effect, because it discourages lenders from lowering interest rates.
+This began with the removal of tariff exemptions on steel and aluminum from Canada, Mexico and the EU, and grew worse as the trade war between the U.S. and China erupted last year.
+From the banking side, a flattening yield curve – the difference in interest rates between 10-year and 2-year government bonds – has also discouraged lenders from lowering interest rates.

-This effect tends to make loan growth slow even more, because a flattening yield curve is widely seen as a sign of a future recession.
-Economic recessions, which are obviously not good for businesses of any kind, have followed periods of flatter yield curves four times since 1974.
+This effect tends to slow loan growth even more because a flattening yield curve is widely seen as a sign of a future recession.
+Economic recessions have followed periods of flatter yield curves four times since 1974.
 Knowing this, many companies have become more hesitant to borrow, either putting off plans to expand their businesses, or at the very least, assessing their credit needs much more carefully before seeking loans.

 Making The Most Of The Market

 None of this means that business lending has stopped, of course.
-Businesses still do need to fund their operations and expansion and, in fact, the lending market is still growing, simply at a slower, more cautious rate.
+On the contrary, the lending market is still growing, simply at a slower, more cautious rate.

 The customer experience is the biggest source of competitive challenge and opportunity for lenders.

 Interest rates were, at one time, the biggest selling point for traditional lenders.
-Everyone offered the same or very similar loan products and the same or very similar application and approval processes, and sought to gain a competitive edge by providing lower interest rates.
-Now the situation has reversed; there is not as much differentiation in interest rates, but much more opportunity to gain a competitive advantage in offering a better customer experience.
+Everyone offered the same loan products.
+Many used similar loan application and approval processes and sought to gain a competitive edge by providing lower interest rates.
+Now the situation has reversed.
+While there is not as much differentiation in interest rates, there is much more opportunity to gain a competitive advantage in offering a better customer experience.

-First, they are the most demanding in terms of improved customer services; not coincidentally, many of them tend to be younger and more tech-savvy.
-Second, many of these customers, particularly small business customers, do not fit traditional credit scoring categories and processes, and would under conventional methods take more time to process or be summarily rejected despite actually being good credit risks.
+First, they are the most demanding in terms of improved customer services.
+Not coincidentally, many of them tend to be younger and more tech-savvy.
+Second, many of these customers, particularly small business customers, do not fit traditional credit scoring categories.
+Using conventional methods, they usually take more time to process or are rejected despite being good credit risks.

 The fintech market is exploding with startups, disrupting traditional banking.
 Do banks see it as a threat or an opportunity?
 Read here: